system76/tech-docs/src/models/oryp11/repairs.md

 4. Unplug the two fan connectors from the motherboard (highlighted red above).
 5. Remove the heatsink/fans from the case, being careful not to bend the heatsink pipes.
 It may take some pressure to break the seal of the thermal paste.
-6. Using a paper towel, remove the existing thermal paste from the CPU chips, GPU chip, and surrounding components, as well as the corresponding points on the heat sink.
+6. Using a paper towel, remove the existing thermal paste from the CPU chips and the GPU chip, as well as the corresponding points on the heat sink.
 You may also use a small amount of rubbing alcohol if the old paste is dried or difficult to remove.
+    - You can optionally remove the thermal putty from the three Samsung VRAM chips and the twelve `R15` chips surrounding the GPU chip if you have replacement thermal putty to install.
-    - Some thermal paste may already be on the motherboard around the VRAM chips, or may get onto the motherboard while cleaning the paste off of the chips.
-Thermal paste is typically not conductive; it's safer to leave excess paste on the board than to risk damaging the board with rough removal.
+    - Some thermal paste and/or putty may already be on the motherboard around the VRAM chips, or may get onto the motherboard while cleaning the paste/putty off of the chips.
+Thermal paste and putty is typically not conductive; it's safer to leave excess paste on the board than to risk damaging the board with rough removal.

 ![Thermal paste removal](./img/thermal-paste-removal.webp)

-7. Apply a small line of thermal paste directly onto both CPU chips, the GPU chip, the three Samsung VRAM chips, and the twelve `R15` chips.
+7. Apply a small line of thermal paste directly onto both CPU chips and the GPU chip.
+    - If you're also replacing the thermal putty, apply the new putty to the three Samsung VRAM chips and the twelve `R15` chips.
+    - If you aren't replacing the thermal putty, scoop the existing putty (from the chip and the corresponding location on the heatsink) into the center of each VRAM and `R15` chip using a flat plastic tool.

 ![Thermal paste application](./img/thermal-paste-application.webp)